matejavulic/Ebank-Web-App/README.md

 ![REST](https://raw.githubusercontent.com/matejavulic/Ebank-Web-App/master/pictures/threetierrest2.png)

 - **Presentation tier**
 Comunicates with other two tiers and holds GUI.
-It is built with Angular, HTML, CSS, and a TypeScript as a forntend logic.
+It is built with Angular, HTML, CSS, and a TypeScript as a front end logic.
 Communication with the other tiers is established through API calls.

 - **Application tier**
 Handles application logic.
 It consists of two separate servers, Node.js server (written in JavaScript) and a Django server (written in Python).
 Their primary purpose is to support the application’s core functions and fetch/post user data from databases throughtout database server calls.